For as much as I would’ve loved hanging out at The Ebrington Arms for the rest of the day, we had a (loose) schedule to keep and needed to move on.

 The path that we follow actually goes between two rows of houses.
-Barely wide enough to allow two people to walk side-by-side, this path is framed by a house exterior on one side and a dry-stack garden wall on the other.
+Barely wide enough to allow two people to walk side-by-side, a house exterior on one side and a dry-stack garden wall on the other frames the path.
 The owner of the back garden beside this path has their springtime efforts on full display, as the many different flowers are in bloom and spill over the garden wall.
 It’s really lovely — I would be quite satisfied to enjoy an afternoon cup of tea there.

 A small wooden gate welcomes visitors to the churchyard.
 Unlike the pub, however, dogs are not allowed. 🙂

 One thing that has struck me about all of the English village churches that I have visited is the state of the grave markers.
 The ancient stones are different in style, depending on the importance (and riches) of the deceased, the era in which they were interred, and (in all likelihood) size of donations to the church itself.
 Made of the same Cotswold Stone, they have a coordinated appearance – regardless of the differing styles and sizes.
 The older the stone, though, the more worn-off the inscriptions tend to be.